thetomcraig/total-immersion-podcast/episode_notes/57_soul_cycle.md

 * Vox
   > [SoulCycle has been labeled been labeled] a cult, an obsession, even therapy
   > To many sane, logical people paying $30 ($34 if you live in New York City) for a class where you ride a stationary bike for 45 minutes is a sign of mental illness — or perhaps a signal that you may be susceptible to fanatical behavior
+  > The key to SoulCycle is that it isn't so difficult that it makes you feel like a failure five minutes in, but it's tough enough to leave you gasping for air.

+> "One thing I love about SoulCycle is that the instructors don't yell at you.
+I hate that feeling when you drag yourself to go work out, only to have an instructor tell you you're not trying hard enough," says Marisa Kabas, a freelance writer and a SoulCycle enthusiast.
+"At Soul they let you do your thing, which oddly makes me want to work harder."

+* Teachers
+  * Teachers go through a 10 week training program to make sure they're teaching in line with the company's values
+  * The teacher is a huge part of the experience, and often people will hav etheir favorite
 ### Conclusion

 ### Sources
 ```